thingsboard/thingsboard-mcp/README.md

 ## Overview

-The ThingsBoard MCP Server provides a **natural language interface** for Large Language Models (LLMs) and AI agents to interact with your ThingsBoard IoT platform.
+The ThingsBoard MCP Server provides a **natural language interface** for LLMs and AI agents to interact with your ThingsBoard IoT platform.

 This server implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro), which enables AI systems to access and manipulate data in ThingsBoard through natural language commands.
 With this integration, you can: